DanielBarbakadze/Advanced-JS-and-React-Basics/Meeting-15/README.md

 The Link component in React Router DOM is used to link different pages in a single page application.
 It is used to navigate between different routes in the application.

-Building a single page application means that we cant's use <a> tag to do our in-app navigation because the moment we click on an <a> tag the whole page will refresh and that defeats the purpose of a single page application.
+Building a single-page application means that we cant's use the `<a>` tag to do our in-app navigation because the moment we click on the `<a>` tag the whole page will refresh and that defeats the purpose of a single-page application.

 React router has provided a drop-in replacement for the anchor tag and it is called the <Link> component.